 Number of polyphony (Max.)

-For instance, don’t expect 128 note polyphony on the best weighted keyboard under 300 bucks – you can’t have it all ways, unfortunately.
-Don’t get me wrong.
-The best budget weighted keyboard types can have some great features, but high polyphony isn’t generally one of them.
+One thing you may not want to compromise on is the type of keyboard you purchase.
+So don’t expect 128 note polyphony and a great weighted keyboard under $300 – you can’t have it all ways, unfortunately.
+The best budget weighted keyboards can have some great features with other things included in the mix, but high polyphony isn’t typical for them.

 Sound Presets